-Providing excellent electrical properties and easily machined, our MACOR ® machineable glass ceramic is frequently used to create hermetic seals and electrically insulating feedthroughs.
+Providing excellent electrical properties and easily machined, our MACOR® Machinable Glass Ceramic (MGC) is frequently used to create hermetic seals and electrically insulating feedthroughs.

-MACOR machineable glass ceramic offers exceptional electrical properties and as such it has become the natural choice within electrical insulation applications.
-We often utilise conductive materials through our MACOR machineable glass ceramic requiring our MACOR MCG feedthroughs to be sealed without sacrificing strength, hermeticity and high use temperature.
+MACOR® machinable glass ceramic offers exceptional electrical properties and as such it has become the natural choice within electrical insulation applications.
+We often utilise conductive materials through our MACOR® machinable glass ceramic requiring our MACOR® MCG feedthroughs to be sealed without sacrificing strength, hermeticity and high use temperature.

 Whilst there are many sealing materials, we employ a range of sealing glasses to ensure that desirable properties are achieved without compromising effectiveness.

 |Ferro Code1||Firing Cycle2||Continuous use temperature (°C)||Coefficient of Thermal Expansion|